 Construction was phased to allow the public continued use of the transit system — there was only one weekend service outage on the Market-Frankford subway line.
 During this outage, the roof of the subway tunnel was replaced with a thinner roof in order to create new transfer fare line.
 Rail services were replaced with a bus shuttle during the outage.

-The fountain’s design encourages interaction form people in the park.
+The fountain’s design encourages interaction from people in the park.
 It has over 240 jets located in six pixels.
-Each pixel can be operated independently and the jets within a pixel programmed for different effects.
+Each pixel can be operated independently, and the jets within a pixel programmed for different effects.